neonita/Frontend-Mentor/Junior/clipboard-landing-page-main/README.md

 ### Useful resources

 - [Structuring your SASS projects](https://www.easeout.co/blog/2020-08-25-structuring-your-sass-projects/) - A point of reference on how to structure Sass/React projects.
+- [Styling React Using SASS](https://www.w3schools.com/react/react_sass_styling.asp) - Shows how to install Sass in React projects since Sass needs to be compiled.
+I learned that all Sass or Scss files will be automatically compiled.

 ## Author